Kartaverse/Reactor-Standalone/Install.md

 Note: Click on the "Assets" section for the GitHub release to expand the file download section.

 The Assets downloads are separate files per-operating system.
-The zip archives have filenames that looks roughly like this:
+The zip archives have filenames that look roughly like this:

 - reactor-for-linux-x64-v4-beta-33.zip
 - reactor-for-mac-universal-v4-beta-33.zip